ahudson7/CS587-Database-Benchmarking-Project/README.md

   - Performance Experiment Design
   - Lessons Learned

+  Please refer to the [Benchmark Design](https://github.com/ahudson7/CS587-Database-Benchmarking-Project/blob/main/Part-2/Part-2-Benchmark-Design.pdf) file for each of these components.

+  ## Part Three Components:
+  - Experimental Results
+  - Analysis
+  - Conclusions
+  - Lessons Learned

-  Please refer to the [Benchmark Design file](https://github.com/ahudson7/CS587-Database-Benchmarking-Project/blob/main/Part-2/Part-2-Benchmark-Design.pdf) for each of these components.
+  Please refer to the [Benchmark Presentation](https://github.com/ahudson7/CS587-Database-Benchmarking-Project/blob/main/Part-3/Benchmark%20Presentation.pdf) file for each of these components.

+  ## Acknowledgements:
+  We would like to thank Professor Kristin Tufte and Neha Agrawal for providing guidance and resources for this project.
+Their advice, ideas, and support were pivotal in designing and implementing this benchmark.